egrosch/short-term-RGS/README.md

 # short-term-RGS
-Github repository for the paper "Selection strategies for short term recurrent genomic selection programs" by Grosch et al (2026).
+Github repository for the paper "Combining different selection criteria into breeding strategies for short-term recurrent genomic selection" by Grosch et al (2026).

 Avelbility of genetic markers allowed the use of recurrent genomic selection in plant breeding.
 However, first applications showed a higher genetic short-term gain while diversity and long-term